Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/309_Best_Time_to_Buy_and_Sell_Stock_with_Cooldown.md

 For each of them we make an array, buy[n], sell[n] and rest[n].

-* buy[i] means before day i what is the maxProfit for any sequence end with buy.
+* buy[i] means before day i what is the maxProfit for any sequence end with buy (with trailing rest).
-* sell[i] means before day i what is the maxProfit for any sequence end with sell.
+* sell[i] means before day i what is the maxProfit for any sequence end with sell.(with trailing rest)
-* rest[i] means before day i what is the maxProfit for any sequence end with rest.
+* rest[i] means before day i what is the maxProfit for any sequence end with rest.(with trailing rest)

 Then we want to deduce the transition functions for buy sell and rest.
 By definition we have:

 ```
 buy[i]  = max(rest[i-1]-price, buy[i-1])
 sell[i] = max(buy[i-1]+price, sell[i-1])